netw0rk-org/netw0rk/README.md

  ### Mesh Networking
  - Packets are only forwarded if BT Auth is valid.
 A valid BT Auth :
            - is a SigSet which is itself signed by all signing peers.
-       - has current_timestamp - min_timestamp(SigSet) < n. min_timestamp is the timestamp of the oldest signature
+           - has current_timestamp - min_timestamp(SigSet) < n. min_timestamp is the timestamp of the oldest signature ∈ SigSet